What is the legal definition of Riot?Six (6) or more people unite with a common purpose to injure or threaten a person or damage property.

 - Was there a common purpose?

 - Was injury or damage caused?

-This charge would be heard in the Magistrates’ or County Court depending on the severity of the circumstances.
-The maximum penalty is 10 years imprisonment, or 15 years imprisonment if the face covering is used to conceal identity or to protect from crowd controlling substances.
+The maximum penalty for Violent Disorder (section 195I(1) of the Crimes Act 1958) is 10 years imprisonment, or 15 years imprisonment if the face covering is used to conceal identity or to protect from crowd controlling substances.